RDMA over Converged Ethernet

-RDMA over Converged Ethernet (RoCE) or InfiniBand over Ethernet (IBoE) is a network protocol that allows remote direct memory access (RDMA) over an Ethernet network.
-It does this by encapsulating an InfiniBand (IB) transport packet over Ethernet.
-There are two RoCE versions, RoCE v1 and RoCE v2.
+RDMA over Converged Ethernet (RoCE) is a network protocol which allows remote direct memory access (RDMA) over an Ethernet network.
+There are multiple RoCE versions.
 RoCE v1 is an Ethernet link layer protocol and hence allows communication between any two hosts in the same Ethernet broadcast domain.
 RoCE v2 is an internet layer protocol which means that RoCE v2 packets can be routed.
 Although the RoCE protocol benefits from the characteristics of a converged Ethernet network, the protocol can also be used on a traditional or non-converged Ethernet network.

 Background

 Network-intensive applications like networked storage or cluster computing need a network infrastructure with a high bandwidth and low latency.
 The advantages of RDMA over other network application programming interfaces such as Berkeley sockets are lower latency, lower CPU load and higher bandwidth.
 The RoCE protocol allows lower latencies than its predecessor, the iWARP protocol.
 There are RoCE HCAs (Host Channel Adapter) with a latency as low as 1.3 microseconds while the lowest known iWARP HCA latency in 2011 was 3 microseconds.